 PM #1 Safety Target: This document addresses the federal requirement to establish annual targets for five specific safety performance measures.
+Establishment of the targets is detailed in 23 CFR §490.105, which detail the required measures pertaining to each goal.
 For the PM #1 safety target the MPO chose to adopt the state target developed by NMDOT.
-NMDOT used various methodologies and assumptions to develop the targets to conform to federal requirements.
+They comply with 23 CFR 490, Final Rule on the Highway Safety Improvement Program (HSIP) published March 15, 2016 (effective April 14, 2017) for New Mexico.
+NMDOT used 5-year rolling averages to develop safety targets to conform to federal requirements.
 Although these targets may not seem to be aggressive enough to improve safety, it must be noted that these are annual targets and there is little time to implement projects and strategies over a one-year period which would show any significant improvement in the target from year to year.
+Additionally, all targets are based on data and trends, which are realistically showing what is happening with regard to safety in New Mexico.
 NMDOT, Santa Fe MPO and all local and tribal agencies are committed to improving safety for all transportation modes.

-Target for Number of Total Fatalities: 401.9
+Santa Fe MPO Target for Number of Total Fatalities: 401.9